The Perfect 7-Day Grand Circle Road Trip (USA National Parks)

 If you’re looking for hotels near Zion National Park, here are some cool places to consider:

-- Best for Convenient Location: Best Western Plus Zion Canyon Inn & Suites
+- Best location for Zion: Best Western Plus Zion Canyon Inn & Suites

 We opted to stay in Glendale, Utah for 2 nights, as it is conveniently situated between Zion National Park and Bryce Canyon National Park.
 This way, it can be our base before and after we explore Bryce Canyon.
 It’s also more affordable compared to staying near the National Parks’ entrances.